MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 		}
 	}

-Adding this to a button in the DemoWidget sample application yields these results
+Adding this to a button in the DemoWidget sample application yields these results:

 .. image:: images/hideableContainerShown.png

-After clicking the Button
+After clicking the Button:

 .. image:: images/hideableContainerHidden.png